laminlabs/lamin-docs/docs/faq/storage.md

 #> sqlite:///path-to-sqlite
 ```

-If default storage is in the cloud, the SQLite file is cached in the local cache directory ({attr}`~lamindb.setup.dev.StorageSettings.cache_dir`):
+If default storage is in the cloud, the SQLite file is cached in the local cache directory ({attr}`~lamindb.setup.core.StorageSettings.cache_dir`):

 ```python
 ln.setup.settings.storage.cache_dir